Shyeem/VHDL-codes-combinational-circuits/README.md

 # VHDL-codes-combinational-circuits

-This project contains all of my practiced VHDL codes for combinational circuits.
+This project contains all of the VHDL codes for combinational circuits that I have practiced.